This post was updated in August 2023.

-Marketers set up PLA ads through a search engine’s ads area, such as Google Ads or Bing Ads, similar to other CPC and PPC ads.
+Marketers create PLA ads by utilizing advertising platforms offered by search engines such as Google Ads or Microsoft Ads.
+This process closely resembles the setup procedure for other types of ads based on cost-per-click (CPC) and pay-per-click (PPC) models.
 Instead of keywords, however, shopping ads like PLAs draw from the product data you provide when you set up the shopping campaign.
 When a user searches for a particular product, the search engine uses the details you provided to match your product to the search parameters.
 If it’s a good fit, the search engine features your product in the shopping results, showing the most relevant products first.

 Like text-only ads, search engines gauge relevance to the user’s query, landing page quality, and the amount of your bid to determine which ads to show.
 If your product is a shaky match to the search terms, it may show up on the fringes of the PSA, or not at all.
 If your landing page is slow, full of clickbait, or otherwise of poor quality, the search engine will downgrade your ranking within the results.
 Finally, if your bid fails to outbid any of the top five bids, your product will not appear.

 Should You Use PLA Ads?

 Since PLA ads target users actively shopping for your product, click-through counts can show immense improvement over traditional CPC ads.
 In addition, PLA ads display your pricing information and other descriptors within the ad itself, resulting in more qualified leads from users very likely to make a purchase.
 Both click-through and conversion counts stand to take a drastic jump if you consider the fact that you could show multiple product listings within the same category for a particular search.